NewcastleRSE/beeing-human-web/src/routes/(sections)/music/sound-in-feminine-monarchie/sound-in-feminine-monarchie.md

-the swarm to settle, but notes that even if it is not effective in controlling the swarm it does serve the purpose of notifying neighbours of a claim to ownership, something underlined in [Chapter 2]({base}/literature/transcription#ch2) where he says that hives should always be set within sight and sound or the beekeeper's home.
+the swarm to settle, but notes that even if it is not effective in controlling the swarm it does serve the purpose of notifying neighbours of a claim to ownership, something underlined in [Chapter 2]({base}/literature/transcription#ch2) where he says that hives should always be set within sight and sound of the beekeeper's home.
 Later in [Chapter 5]({base}/literature/transcription#ch5) he notes that once swarming bees are out of the sight and hearing of their owner 'you have lost al right and propertie in them' ([L3v]({base}/literature/transcription#ch5par51)).
 In other words, they can be anyone's for